-While spots to plug in have become more numerous (especially over the past two to three years), the availability of charging stations is still lacking in many areas.
-Tesla has spent billions on its own network and still doesn’t have enough, forcing them to limit the time customers can charge in a single stop at its Superchargers.
-Other third-party providers are stepping up in the meantime, but demand seems to be outpacing supply.
+While charging your EV is easier than ever, the charging station infrastructure is still hit or miss in many areas.
+Tesla has spent billions of dollars developing its own network, but it still doesn’t have enough, which forced it to limit the time customers can charge in a single stop at its Superchargers.
+Other third-party providers are stepping up in the meantime, including Electrify America, but demand seems to be outpacing supply.

-There’s another issue that EVs will have to reckon with sooner or later: electricity generation itself.
-Last year, analysts began to warn that the potential added electricity use by EVs could strain the power grids in some areas if action isn’t taken to increase generation capacity.
-But it will probably be 5-10 years down the road (if not longer) before this becomes an issue.
+Electricity generation is another issue.
+Analysts warn that the electricity use by EVs may strain the power grids in some areas if action isn’t taken to increase generation capacity.
+However, it will probably be five to 10 years down the road (if not longer) before this becomes an issue.

 Pro: They’re quiet and quick

-Ever been in an electric vehicle?
+Have you ever been in an electric vehicle?
 It’s a completely different experience from riding in a regular car.
 The lack of any engine noise — just wind and road noise — might take some getting used to.
-Some, like Jaguar, have even added some fake motor noise to make the car sound more traditional from the inside, but we like cruising in soothing quiet.
+Some EV-makers, like Jaguar, have even added fake motor noises to make the car sound more traditional from the inside, but we like cruising in soothing quiet.

-Those who appreciate more spirited driving will undoubtedly find an EV very fun to take 0-60.
+Those who appreciate more spirited driving will undoubtedly find an EV very fun to take zero to 60.

 Con: The fun doesn’t last long

-While it might be fun to launch your EV off the line and really put it through its paces, you’ll also significantly limit your range.
-In everyday driving, the most affordable EVs might offer as little as 150-250 miles of range (especially older models).
-To get the longer ranges more comparable to a gas-powered vehicle, you’ll spend considerably more.
-Even then though, the best cars still get ranges typical of an average gasoline tank.
+While it might be fun to launch your EV off the line and really put it through its paces, you’ll also significantly limit your range by always flooring it.
+In everyday driving, the most affordable EVs might offer as little as 150 to 250 miles of range (especially older models).
+To get longer ranges that are more comparable to a gas-powered vehicle, you’ll spend considerably more.
+Even then, the best cars still deliver a driving range typical of an average gasoline tank.

-This means you might spend a good deal more time planning out your routes rather than just throwing an address into your GPS and getting on your way.
-If your route’s long enough, you’ll need to factor in recharging time and the locations of charging stations into your trip.
+This means you might spend a lot of time planning your routes rather than throwing an address into your GPS and getting on your way.
+If your route’s long enough, you’ll need to factor in recharging time and the locations of charging stations, too.
 That might take some getting used to.

-Con: The electricity you charge it with isn’t
+Con: The electricity you charge with may be problematic

-There is the possibility however that some charging stations might provide a more ‘clean’ alternative.
-A company called Envision Solar is starting to test a 100% renewable energy charging station, and over time we should see more.
-But for the foreseeable future, EVs will still need to rely on traditional sources to charge up.
+There is the possibility, however, that some charging stations might provide a cleaner alternative.
+A company called Envision Solar is starting to test a 100% renewable energy charging station, and over time, we should see more.
+For the foreseeable future, though, EVs will still need to rely on traditional sources to charge up.

 Pro: They’re good cars to lease